Hospital Support Specialist Diploma Program

-Starts: Three times per year (February, June and October)
+- Starts: Three time per year (February, June and October)

 Are you looking for a rewarding career in hospital administration?
-As a Hospital Support Specialist, you will be trained to provide valuable clerical, secretarial and administrative support in public and private health care settings.
-Hospital Support Specialist graduates can hold a variety of job titles, but typical duties can include the admitting and registration of patients into various departments and/or hospital units, billing, collecting patient data, data entry and clerical tasks and retrieving, assembling and disassembling patients’ charts.
+As a Hospital Support Specialist, you will be trained to provide valuable clerical, secretarial, and administrative support in public and private health care settings.
+Hospital Support Specialist graduates can hold a variety of job titles, but typical duties can include the admitting and registration of patients into various departments and/or hospital units, billing, collecting patient data, data entry, clerical tasks, and retrieving, assembling, and disassembling patients’ charts.

 - Completion of Grade 12 or equivalent

 - Successful completion of a short written essay

 - Passing Verbal Test of English (if English is a Second Language)

 - Completion of a Criminal Record Consent Form under the Criminal Record Review Act

 Prior to Program Admission, Program Advisors will outline practice education requirements for the program.
 Upon enrollment, students will be informed of next steps and timelines.
 Non-compliance could result in program dismissal.
 Requirements for practice education placements include:

 - Acceptable Criminal Record Search under the Criminal Record Review Act